Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Quality-wise, you can expect reliable construction and substances.
 For example, the timekeeping mechanisms originate from Japan and Switzerland, and the crystals are made from either mineral or highly appreciated sapphire glass.

-However, one of the downsides with JBW watches is that they don’t stand water too well.
+However, one of the downsides with JBW watches is that they don’t withstand water pressure too well.
 Although they come 100m (330ft) water-resistant, many wearers have complained that the dial turns foggy after the submersion to water.
 Thus, make sure not to wear it while swimming or showering.

 Daniel Wellington is a Swedish brand that was established in 2011.
 As appropriate for a genuine Scandinavian watchmaker, the timepieces come in minimalistic design without any stopwatch subdials or date windows.
 They don’t even have the second’s hands.